 - On these platforms, predators often use fake accounts and target minors.

-- Through deception—perhaps, “I’ll show you mine if you show me yours.”—sextortion criminals convince the young person to produce an explicit video or photo.
+- Through deception—perhaps a statement like, “I’ll show you mine if you show me yours.”—sextortion criminals convince the young person to provide an explicit video or photo.

 - Once predators acquire the images, they often threaten to release the compromising material unless the victim sends additional sexually explicit material, money, gift cards, etc..